ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 ## port

-This key is used to indicate the target port for connection (({{SVCB}} Section 6.2)).
+This key is used to indicate the target port for connection (({{Section 6.2 of SVCB}})).
 If omitted, the client SHALL use the default port for each transport protocol (853 for DNS over TLS {{!DOT=RFC7858}}, 443 for DNS over HTTPS).

 This key is automatically mandatory if present.
-(See Section 7 of {{SVCB}} for the definition of "automatically mandatory".)
+(See {{Section 7 of SVCB}} for the definition of "automatically mandatory".)

 ## Other applicable SvcParamKeys